bellaBoecking/rf-crop-yield-ml/README.md

 Some of the challenges faced during the project's construction include:
 - Coarse spatial alignment (soil samples vs. state-level yield data)
 - Temporal mismatch between sampling and reported yields
-- Neighborhoods of high target variance, where predictive accuracy is structurally limited
+- Neighborhoods of high target variance, where predictive accuracy may be limited by target noise, label construction, or missing explanatory variables
 - Mixed numeric and categorical feature spaces

 The project explicitly measures local violations of smoothness assumptions instead of assuming uniform target behavior across the feature space.
 Because the yield labels are constructed through coarse spatial-temporal matching, the diagnostics are interpreted cautiously: high local target variance may reflect intrinsic target noise, missing explanatory variables, or instability introduced by the label-matching process itself.